There are many reasons why you might be curious about me.

 Philosophy and approach

 When clinically appropriate, I use Internal Family Systems (IFS) and Eye Movement Desensitization and Reprocessing (EMDR).
 When we meet, however, we begin to find a mix of therapy models that suits best for your needs and treatment goals.
-We can work together to find what’s most effective approach is for every session.
+We can work together to find what’s most effective approach is for you.